FINANCIAL AID VERIFICATION POLICY

 What is Verification?

-Verification is a process used to evaluate the accuracy of your Free Application for Federal Student Aid (FAFSA).
-Documentation you provide our office will be checked against the information on your FAFSA, and corrections made where necessary by the College for Creative Studies’ (CCS) Financial Aid Office.
+Verification is a process used by the U.S. Department of Education and the College for Creative Studies (CCS) to evaluate the accuracy of information provided on your Free Application for Federal Student Aid (FAFSA).
+If you are selected for verification, documentation you provide the CCS Financial Aid Office will be checked against the information on your FAFSA, and corrections made where necessary by the CCS Financial Aid Office.

 March 1 – Priority deadline to complete FAFSA.
-If possible, all students should complete their FAFSA by March 1st each year to ensure they will qualify for all available financial aid programs
+If possible, all students should complete their FAFSA by March 1st each year to maximize opportunity to qualify for all available financial aid programs

-July 15 – Recommended deadline for fall students to submit verification documents to ensure all aid can be processed/applied in time for fall payment and avoid late payment fees
+July 15 – Recommended deadline for students enrolled in fall semester to submit verification documents to ensure all aid can be processed/applied in time for fall payment and avoid late payment fees

 November 15 – Recommended deadline for students enrolled in winter semester only to submit verification documents to ensure all aid can be processed/applied in time for winter payment and avoid late payment fees

-April 1 – Deadline to submit completed verification documents for students enrolled in winter
+April 1 – Final deadline to submit completed verification documents for students enrolled in winter semester

 Why are students selected?

-- 30% of applications are randomly selected by the U.S. Department of Education.
+- Approximately 30% of applications are randomly selected by the U.S. Department of Education.

 - The submitted FAFSA has either incomplete data and/or contains contradictory information.